-- 5. The individual does not give voluntary consent for treatment at this level of care or there is no order to treatment for involuntary admission pursuant to Florida Statutes, Chapter 397 - 6.
-The individual refuses agreement to follow program structure/rules to such a degree as to render treatment at this level of care ineffective/unsafe

-Meets ASAM PPC-2 continued stay criteria for this level of service:
+- this level of care ineffective/unsafe - 5.
+The individual does not give voluntary consent for treatment at this level of care or there is no order to treatment for involuntary admission pursuant to Florida Statutes, Chapter 397 - 6.
+The individual refuses agreement to follow program structure/rules to such a degree as to render treatment at this level of care ineffective/unsafe CONTINUED STAY CRITERIA Meets ASAM PPC-2 continued stay criteria for this level of service: